Capodimonte porcelain: Capodimonte, 1743–1759

 The true Capodimonte wares of the short period between 1743 and 1759 included tableware of the usual types, figures, and the Porcelain boudoir of Maria Amalia of Saxony entirely made of porcelain panels in a chinoiserie style, originally made for the Palace of Portici (1757–59), but now moved to the Capodimonte Palace.
-The same team later made the rooms in Spain at the Royal Palace of Aranjuez (1763–65) and the main Palacio real in Madrid (1770s).
+The same team later made the rooms in Spain at the Royal Palace of Aranjuez (1763–65) and the Royal Palace of Madrid (1770s).
 As with other factories of the period, Meissen porcelain was taken as the main model.

 There are good records from the 1740s, but after that little documentation survives.
 The shell-shaped snuffbox, modelled in low relief with further small shells and seaweed, was a Gricci design introduced in the first year which remained popular.
 The inside of the lid was painted with a portrait or other subject, and a goldsmith added mounts and a hinge.

 The popular figures of ordinary people were introduced early, and there are large numbers of models; since Buen Retiro concentrated on these, the difficulties in telling Neapolitan and Madrid pieces apart mostly affect these.
 Figures tend to have "exceptionally small heads, wide hands and feet, and restrained painting of both features and costume.
 A prevailing sense of worried good humor is conveyed by coal-speck eyes, and short, swiftly-drawn eyebrows".
 They are modelled "with an unerring eye for pose and gesture".
 Often colour is only used to define the edges of garments and objects.
 The soft paste used did not allow as much sharp definition or as thin elements as German hard-paste, and the modellers had to adapt their style accordingly.